Vertep in a breath

 Conceived between France, Ukraine, and Poland, Vertep dans un souffle (Vertep in a Breath) combines stage creation, transmission, and work with the Ukrainian diaspora.
 It explores what it means to safeguard, transmit, and create when cultural heritage is threatened, and affirms puppetry as a space for poetic resistance and connection between peoples.

-As part of the Vertep dans un souffle project, I invited, through Lyon Ukraine, the Kyiv School of Puppetry to the Auvergne-Rhône-Alpes region for a time of meeting, transmission and shared creation.
+As part of the Vertep dans un souffle project, I invited the Kyiv Puppetry School to the Auvergne-Rhône-Alpes region in February 2026, via Lyon-Ukraine, for a time of meeting, transmission and shared creation.

 This invitation allowed young Ukrainian artists to present their work, exchange with French students and professionals, and meet puppeteers in their workshops around traditional and contemporary forms of puppetry.